nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/how-to-set-enhanced-viewer-as-default-document-preview.md

 tree_item_index: 100
 ---

 This tutorial provides step by step instructions to replace the default Nuxeo previewer by the Enhanced Viewer.
-The instructions will be also valid for other use cases: it is possible to display the enhanced viewer in the task layout, or any other location where a document preview should be displayed.
+The instructions work for other use cases: it is possible to display the enhanced viewer in the task layout, or any other location where a document preview should be displayed.

 ## Prerequisites